Do you set New Year’s resolutions?

 3. Do something scary.

-It can be so warm and cozy in our comfort zone, but you miss 100% of the shots you don’t take (Wayne Gretzky).
+It can be so warm and cozy in our comfort zone, but like Wayne Gretzky said, you miss 100% of the shots you don’t take.

-This year, do something that scares you, like ask for that raise or go for that promotion.
+This year, do something that scares you, like ask for that raise or further your education.
 Make a bold move you normally wouldn’t.
 Wear red lipstick or try out for a play.
 Start that small business you’ve been talking about for years.
 Take that little idea that’s been whispering in the back of your mind and give it a voice.

 4. Plan a trip.